Azure/modern-web-app-pattern-dotnet/guide/plan-the-implementation.md

 ### Configuration storage

 [Azure App Configuration](https://learn.microsoft.com/azure/azure-app-configuration/overview) is a service for centrally managing application settings and feature flags.
-The goal is to replace the file-based configuration with a central configuration store that integrates with the application platform and code.
 App Config provides the following benefits:

 - **Flexibility.** It supports feature flags.
 Feature flags allow users to opt in and out of early preview features in a production environment without redeploying the app.
 - **Supports Git pipeline.** The source of truth for configuration data needed to be a Git repository.
 The pipeline needed to update the data in the central configuration store.